 Does a freemium work with the subscription business model?

-The freemium business model has become omniscient in the tech startup world.
+The freemium business model (or growth strategy depending on the perspective) has become omniscient in the tech startup world.
 Thus, many associate it with the subscription business model.

 What subscription models can you apply to your business?